Abdullahjaved-82/ml-specialization-notes/README.md

 jupyter notebook
 ```

+## Connect

 These are my own implementations of concepts taught in the course, not copies of the official solutions.
+If you're reviewing this as part of a hiring process and have questions about any specific implementation, feel free to reach out.

+- LinkedIn: *add your link here*
+- Portfolio / Resume: *add your link here*
+- Email: *add your email here*